Late Rent Laws and Grace Periods

 When Can a Landlord Charge a Late Fee?

-Landlords in most states are allowed to charge a late fee the day after rent is due.
-However, landlords in 16 states are required to give tenants a grace period before charging a late fee.
+Landlords in most states may charge a late fee the day after rent is due.
+In about a third of U.S. states, landlords must give tenants a grace period before charging a late fee.

 example

-in Texas, where the law requires a 2-day grace period, a late fee cannot be charged until rent is three days past due and not paid in full.
-If rent is due on the 1st of the month, tenants have until the end of the 3rd to pay before they can be legally charged a late fee.
+Texas requires a 2-day grace period.
+This means a late fee cannot be charged until rent is three days past due and not paid in full.
+If rent is due on the 1st of the month, tenants have until the end of the 3rd to pay before they can legally be charged a late fee.

 State Required Grace Period for Late Fees